Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Distributed Vector Search

 \subsection{Scatter--Gather Approaches}

 Many distributed vector search systems employ some variant of a scatter--gather paradigm.
 As seen in Figure \ref{fig:scatter_gather_global}, these approaches split the dataset into shards which can be distributed to discrete nodes, and build indexing data structures on the points in each shard independently.
 At query time, a query vector is distributed to some or all of the shards (the ``scatter''), and each independently queries its local index for near neighbors.
 The results are then collected and merged (the ``gather and reduce'' step) into an approximation of the global near neighbors of the query.

-Commercial vector databases using this approach such as \cite{wang_milvus_2021, dilocker_weaviate_2025} are further discussed in \autoref{sec:prior-distributed}.
+There is another variant of scatter--gather, which we refer to as scatter--gather Top-$N$, that relies on spatial partitioning in a manner similar to \name{}, and searches only the $N$ nearest partitions.
+We explore scatter--gather Top-$N$'s performance in \autoref{subsec:scatter_gather_top_n} and find that for high recall regimes, its throughput is at most equal to the traditional scatter--gather approach.
+Therefore, unless explicitly mentioned otherwise, we use ``scatter--gather'' to refer strictly to the traditional approach that searches all partitions.